weaversa/cryptol-course/labs/SAW/SAW.md

 }
 ```

-What do you think is the behavior of running the following contract?
-Keep in mind that booleans in C are encoded as `0` for false and `1` for true.
+The following contract has possibly unexpected behavior (in C booleans are encoded as `0` for false and `1` for true).

 ```Python
 import unittest